avg —

 Instructions

-I chop the onion by knife — first into thin half-rings, then crosswise into tiny pieces.
+I also chop the onion with a knife – first into thin half-rings, then crosswise into tiny pieces.
+The onion is finely chopped so that it is distributed evenly through the filling and does not fall out in large pieces while eating.

-In a small pot, I heat the oil until light white smoke rises (about 180 °C).
-I lower khushuur into the oil and fry both sides until deep golden brown over medium-high heat — about 2-3 minutes per side.
+In a small pot I heat the oil until a light white smoke rises.
+I lower a khushuur into it and fry both sides until deep golden brown over above-medium heat – properly heated oil instantly forms a crust that holds the filling's juices inside.

 Tips